haraka/Haraka/docs/CoreConfig.md

   Can contain either a number or a string.
 See the top of logger.js for the different levels available.

+* log_timestamps

+  If this contains a 1 (or other truthy value), will prepend a timestamp to log lines.
+Note this only affects log lines sent via console.log, not the actual content sent to log hooks, so logging via syslog for example will not include a timestamp.

 * databytes

   Contains the maximum SIZE of an email that Haraka will receive.